Medo Juković: Youth and early career

 Medo Juković started his football career in the youth team of FK Buducnost Podgorica in the capital of his home country Montenegro.
-He would play there until he reached the U18 level before transferring to the youth team of Novi Pazar in Serbia, for whom he played for until 2023.
+He would play there until he reached the U–18 level before transferring to the youth team of Novi Pazar in Serbia, for whom he played for until 2023.

 In 2023 he would sign for FK Ibar on a free.
-He would go on to score 1 goal which according to Vijesti was against FK Podgorica in a 3-1 win on 30 October 2024, however according to news outlet "Radio Rožaje" he would also score a hattrick in a 8-0 win against Brskovo in a Montenegrin Third League match (6 May 2024), a goal in a 5-0 win against Gusinje (14 April 2024) and a goal against Borac in a 3-0 win (24 September 2023).
+He would go on to score 1 goal which according to Vijesti was against FK Podgorica in a 3–1 win on 30 October 2024, however according to news outlet "Radio Rožaje" he would also score a hattrick in a 8–0 win against Brskovo in a Montenegrin Third League match (6 May 2024), a goal in a 5–0 win against Gusinje (14 April 2024) and a goal against Borac in a 3–0 win (24 September 2023).

 FK Jedinstvo

 In 2024 Juković would sign for Montenegrin club FK Jedinstvo Bijelo Polje.
 He would go on to play for them the entire season, scoring 4 goals in 29 appearances.
-According to Montenegrin sports outlet RTCG, one of these 4 goals would be scored against Arsenal Tivat in the 18th minute in a 3-2 comeback.
-Additionally, "Portal Analitika" another one of those 4 goals would come against Bokelj in the 9th minute in a 2-1 victory.
+According to Montenegrin sports outlet RTCG, one of these 4 goals would be scored against Arsenal Tivat in the 18th minute in a 3–2 comeback.
+Additionally, "Portal Analitika" another one of those 4 goals would come against Bokelj in the 9th minute in a 2–1 victory.

 Sutjeska Nikšić

 In summer of 2025, Medo Juković would sign for Montenegrin team FK Sutjeska Nikšić.
 He would make his debut in the UEFA Conference League first qualifying round against Belarusian team FC Dynamo Brest on 10 July.
-He would come on as a substitute in the 77th minute for Igor Pajović, however in the 94th minute he would score an own goal which cost Sutjeska the 2-1 away defeat.
-In the second game, Medo would come off the bench again and his team would win 2-0, advancing to the next round where they would play Beitar Jerusalem F.C., which Sutjeska would lose 7-3 on aggregate.
-Jukovic would go on to make his first appearance for Sutjeska in the Montenegrin league against FK Mornar which ended in a 3-0 win.
+He would come on as a substitute in the 77th minute for Igor Pajović, however in the 94th minute he would score an own goal which cost Sutjeska the 2–1 away defeat.
+In the second game, Medo would come off the bench again and his team would win 2–0, advancing to the next round where they would play Beitar Jerusalem F.C., which Sutjeska would lose 7–3 on aggregate.
+Jukovic would go on to make his first appearance for Sutjeska in the Montenegrin league against FK Mornar which ended in a 3–0 win.
 Medos first ever goal for Sutjeska would come against Lovćen in a Montenegrin Cup match on 22 October 2025 where he scored on the 45th minute with 2 minutes of additional time.
+A month later Medo would score his first goal for Sutjeska in the Montenegrin First League, where he scored against Dečić on the 86th minute in a match ending 3–1 in favour of Sutjeska.

 National career

 Montenegro U17

-Medo would begin his national career for Montenegro on the U-17 level.
-His national debut was against North Macedonia on 4th April 2021, the match ended in 0-0.
-He would later go on to make 2 more appearances for Montenegro U17, one in a 2-1 win against North Macedonia and the other one in a 2-0 defeat against Bosnia.
+Medo would begin his national career for Montenegro U–17.
+His national debut was against North Macedonia on 4 April 2021, the match ended in 0–0.
+He would later go on to make 2 more appearances for Montenegro U17, one in a 2–1 win against North Macedonia and the other one in a 2–0 defeat against Bosnia.